Xwang11/Bobmedoro/README.md

 Once the figma prototyle was up to par, and I have a clear idea of what I want this app to look like, I moved on to the building process

-## Building Process (In Progress)
+## Building Process
-- I started with the html and js to get the layout of major elements done, buttons working, and timer logic functioning, which took a little bit.
-- Now I am on the css process of making everything look like the prototype!!
+- Built up layout with HTML
+- Implemented timer functions with javascript
+- Used CSS to make the app look like the prototype, utilizing flexbox, updating HTML and JS along the way
+- Replaced images with CSS-generated elements in order to save storage space
+- Packaged with electron forge
+- Final product is uploaded as a zip file in this github!
+Link to download is also below

 ## More is to come!
 - Adding options on the menu to customize the background and what Bob is focusing on!